legacyguard/phoenix/docs/feature-flags.md

 ## LocalStorage Keys

-Each flag maps to a stable localStorage key, e.g.:
+Each flag maps to a stable localStorage key:
 - feature_respectfulOnboarding
-- feature_legacyGamification
-- feature_professionalDashboard
-- feature_enableSuggestions
-- feature_showProgressPercentage

 You can clear these keys to reset the state or use the Reset button in the FeatureFlagPanel.